 Understanding these Modes and their shapes is fundamental to understanding tap tones.
 You will need to know how to get these Modes vibrating.
 It was Carleen who first used a speaker placed under a plate at an anti-node, and fed the ‘speaker at various frequencies until a glitter pattern showed up.

 These patterns are well illustrated by other website pages to be found in the “Really Useful Links” page.
-If you click on either these two glitter patterns you can see the nodal lines on a back plate that Alan Jhones from Brazil sent me (thanks!).
-Mode 5 is the one above, and Mode 2 is on the right.
+If you click on either these two glitter patterns you can see the nodal lines on a back plate that Alan Jhones from Brazil sent me.

 We can also get the plates vibrating by holding at a point on a nodal line, and tapping at an ‘anti-node’, or a point where the vibration is or will be a maximum: it works well, but there is information lost about the detailed shape of the nodal lines: Carleeen thought that is important.